PRX/labs.prx.org/_posts/2014-08-18-an-introduction-to-v4.markdown

 ### some (non-technical) background

-If you've heard of PRX, more than likely it was in the context of an episode of [The Moth podcast](http://themoth.org), or more recently the end of [This American Life](http://thislife.org), which we distribute (over the internet, more on that in a future post) to public radio stations around the country.
-We also have a history building [native mobile apps](http://apps.prx.org) for national radio shows and public radio stations.
+If you've heard of PRX, more than likely it was in the context of an episode of [The Moth podcast](http://themoth.org), or more recently at the end of [This American Life](http://thislife.org), which we distribute (over the internet, more on that in a future post) to public radio stations around the country.
+We also have a history building
+[native mobile apps](http://apps.prx.org) for national radio shows and public radio stations.
 Along with
 [other projects and initiatives that I don't have time to list](http://www.prx.org/projects), as well as our whole set of content initiatives that don't involve any internal engineering, it's easy to forget our oldest and most important project: the